Frank Manley

-Frank Manley (13 November 1930 – 11 November 2009) was Charles Howard Candler Professor of Renaissance Literature at Emory University and an award-winning fiction author.
+Frank Manley (13 November 1930 – 11 November 2009) was an American professor and author.

 Life

 Born in Scranton, Pennsylvania, in 1930, Manley was educated at the Marist School in Atlanta and went on to study English literature at Emory University, where he graduated B.A. in 1952 and M.A. in 1953.
 He obtained his Ph.D. from Johns Hopkins University in 1959.
 He taught English at Yale University from 1959 to 1964 before returning to Emory as an associate professor in 1964.
 He remained there until his retirement in 2000, from 1982 as Charles Howard Candler Professor of Renaissance Literature.
 He founded a creative writing programme and co-founded the Playwriting Center.

-From around 1970 Manley published as a creative artist, with poems, plays, short stories and novels to his name.
+From around 1970, Manley published as a creative artist, with poems, plays, short stories and novels to his name.
 He was twice awarded a Georgia Author of the Year Award, for the novel The Cockfighter (1998) and for the short story collection Among Prisoners (2000).
 His main academic publications were an edition of John Donne's Anniversaries (1963) and an edition of Thomas More's Dialogue of Comfort against Tribulation (1976).

 Frank Manley Elementary School in Drayton Plains, Michigan was named in his honor.